opendaylight/releng-builder/src/site/markdown/jenkins.markdown

     #                             See: http://ant.apache.org/manual/Types/fileset.html
     #
     #          Example      : *.log,*.patches
-    #
-    # -r / --autorelease    : Switch to enable the project-validate-autorelease
-    #                         job.
-Projects that are part of the simultanious
-    #                         release need to have this enabled.

 If all your project requires is the basic verify, merge, and daily jobs then using the job template should be all you need to